| National |

-In response, the ONS’s Population Statistics Division has published Quality assurance of administrative data (QAAD) reports for all of the administrative datasets that underlie its products.
+In response, the ONS's Centre for Ageing and Demography Division has published quality assurance of administrative data (QAAD) reports for all of the administrative datasets that underlie its products.
 Many of these underlie the subnational population projections either directly or indirectly (via the population and migration estimates).

 As far as possible, the projections are produced using a standard method for all areas.
-In a very small number of cases it is reasonable to believe that mortality, fertility or migration observed in an area over the trend estimation period is a poor indicator of the true underlying trend that should be projected.
-In such cases, adjustments to improve the likely accuracy of the projections are considered.
-For the 2016-based principal and variant projections, these adjustments were:
+In a very small number of cases, it is reasonable to believe that mortality, fertility or migration observed in an area over the trend estimation period may be a poor indicator of the true underlying trend that should be projected.
+For the 2018-based principal and variant projections, adjustments to mitigate this were:

 any instances of exceptionally high fertility rates (by single year of age of mother) and mortality rates (by single year of age and sex) were capped at five times the corresponding national figure